 1

-Step 1: Familiarize yourself with the major anatomical structures of the male reproductive system.
+Step 1: Begin by familiarizing yourself with the key anatomical structures of the male reproductive system.
 These typically include the testes, epididymis, vas deferens, seminal vesicles, prostate gland, bulbourethral glands, urethra, penis, and scrotum.

 Step 2: Examine the diagram carefully and locate each labeled part (a through l).
-Use your knowledge of the relative positions and shapes of these structures to match each label to the correct anatomical part.
+Use your knowledge of the typical position and shape of each structure to match the labels to the correct anatomical names.

 Verified video answer for a similar problem: